gromacs/gromacs/docs/dev-manual/overview.rst

   parts of this code are included in the build.
   See :doc:`build-system` for some explanation about how the code in this directory is used.
-:file:`src/contrib/`
-  Contains collection of less well maintained code that may or may not compile.
-It is not included in the build.
-:file:`src/contrib/fftw/`
+:file:`src/external/build-fftw/`
-  As an exception to the above, this folder contains the build system code for downloading and building FFTW to be included into :file:`libgromacs`.
+  This folder contains the build system code for downloading and building FFTW to be included into :file:`libgromacs`.

 When compiling, the include search path is set to :file:`src/`.